symzn/vscode-micromamba-env-selector/README.md

 - **Activation**:
   - Injects environment variables directly into the VS Code Integrated Terminal.
   - Automatically updates the **Python** extension path (`python.defaultInterpreterPath`).
+  - **Auto-configuration**: Automatically disables `python.terminal.activateEnvironment` in your workspace to prevent conflicts with the standard Python extension.
   - Generates a `.env` file in your workspace root for other tools.
 - **Performance**: Caches critical Micromamba configuration (`MAMBA_ROOT_PREFIX`, `MAMBA_EXE`) by querying your shell only once per session.